ibm-cloud-docs/key-protect/index.md

 Now you can use your keys to code your apps and services.
-If you added a root key to the service, you might want to learn more about using the root key to protect the keys that encrypt your at-rest data.
+If you added a root key to the service, you might want to learn more about using the root key to protect the keys that encrypt your at rest data.
 Check out [Wrapping keys](/docs/key-protect?topic=key-protect-wrap-keys) to get started.

 - To find out more about managing and protecting your encryption keys with a